chanjulee1/Portfolio/README.md

+# Portfolio Repository

+This repository showcases various projects that demonstrate my skills in software development and problem-solving.
+Below is an overview of the key projects included:

+## Java Proxy
+**HTTP Proxy Server**:
-Java Proxy: HTTP proxy server.
-Listens for client connections, forwards HTTP GET requests to web servers (e.g., www.google.com), fetches the server's responses, and sends the data back to the client
+- Listens for client connections and forwards HTTP GET requests to web servers (e.g., `www.google.com`).
+- Fetches the server's responses and sends the data back to the client.

+---

+## C++ Multithreading
+**Codes for common multithreading problems implemented in C++:**

+### 1. Dining Philosophers
-CPP Multithreading: Codes for common mutithreading problems implemented in C++ Dining Philosophers: Uses a single semaphore (footman) limiting the number of philosophers who can attempt to pick up chopsticks simultaneously, avoiding circular wait.
+- Uses a single semaphore (`footman`) to limit the number of philosophers who can attempt to pick up chopsticks simultaneously.

-  Producer–Consumer: Uses three semaphores (emptyCount,fullCount,mtx). emptyCount tracks free slots, fullCount tracks filled slots, mtx protects the queue.
+- Avoids circular wait by ensuring no deadlock occurs.

+### 2. Producer–Consumer
+- Utilizes three semaphores:
+  - `emptyCount`: Tracks the number of free slots in the buffer.
+  - `fullCount`: Tracks the number of filled slots in the buffer.
+  - `mtx`: Protects the queue from simultaneous access.

+### 3. Readers–Writers
+- Implements a `queue` semaphore (`q`) to control the order of access.
-  Readers–Writers: Implements a queue semaphore q controlling order, giving writers priority when they arrive, and standard logic to lock/unlock the shared resource.
+- Prioritizes writers when they arrive and locks/unlocks the shared resource following standard logic.

+### 4. The Cigarette Smokers
-  The Cigarette Smokers: Uses semaphores for the agent and each smoker.
-A table mutex guards shared variables.
-The agent randomly picks two ingredients; the smoker with the remaining ingredient proceeds.
+- Uses semaphores for the agent and each smoker.
+- A `table` mutex guards shared variables.
+- The agent randomly selects two ingredients, and the smoker with the remaining ingredient proceeds.

+### 5. Santa Claus
+- Employs multiple semaphores:
+  - `santaSem`: Signals Santa when help is needed.
+  - `reindeerSem` and `elfSem`: Track reindeer and elves waiting for assistance.
-  Santa Claus: Uses multiple semaphores (santaSem, reindeerSem, elfSem) to signal Santa when nine reindeer or three elves gather.
-Reindeer and elves increment counters protected by their respective mutexes and wait for Santa’s assistance.
+- Reindeer and elves increment counters protected by mutexes and wait for Santa’s intervention.

+---

+## FakeSO
+**Mock Stack Overflow**:
-FakeSO: A local Web program made with MERN for a mock stack overflow
+- A local web program built using the MERN stack (MongoDB, Express.js, React.js, Node.js).

-Guess5: Guess5 game implemented for both front and backend with MERN stack
+- Mimics the functionality of Stack Overflow for educational purposes.

+---

+## Guess5
+**Word Guessing Game**:
+- Developed using the MERN stack for both front-end and back-end implementation.
+- Features a user-friendly interface and interactive gameplay.

+---

+If you encounter any issues or need assistance, feel free to reach out!